Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Data Analysis

-Starting from Fall 2009, Force Concept Inventory (FCI) \cite{hest1992a} was administered to students both pre-/post-instruction, in English.
-This was repeated in two subsequent semesters, Spring 2010 and Fall 2010, where the traditional course was offered however, logistical issues prevented administration of the Spring 2010 FCI post-test.
-In Fall of 2010 and Spring 2011, student had a choice of taking FCI in Arabic or English but this had no significant effect on average scores, pre- or post-instruction, over Fall 2009 or Spring 2010.
-Figure \ref{fig:FCI_histogram4panel} shows the distribution of all FCI data considered in this work.
+Starting from Fall 2009, the Force Concept Inventory (FCI) \cite{hest1992a} was administered to students both pre-/post-instruction.
+This was repeated in two subsequent semesters, Spring 2010 and Fall 2010, where the traditional course was offered, however logistical issues prevented administration of the Spring 2010 FCI post-test.
+In Fall of 2010 and Spring 2011, students had a choice of taking FCI in Arabic or English but this had no significant effect on average scores, pre- or post-instruction, over Fall 2009 or Spring 2010.
+Figure \ref{fig:fci4panel} shows the distribution of all FCI data considered in this work.
+Comparing Fig.\ref{fig:fci4panel}(c) with (d) shows clear, increased positive movement in post-test centroid.
 Table \ref{FCI basic analysis} shows class-averaged pre- and post-instruction FCI scores for all semesters that data have been gathered.
 A strict matching condition has been applied, such that any student that did not complete both pre- and post-tests is removed from the dataset prior to analysis.
 The uncertainties quoted for pre-test, and post-test scores are errors in the mean ($\sqrt{\sigma^{2}/N}$).
 The uncertainties for the Hake's gain scores are propagated from the uncertainties for mean pre-test and mean post-test scores, where the Hake's gain score \cite{hake1998} itself is calculated in the usual way as

 and where $\left\langle \right\rangle $ symbols indicate class-averaged scores.